Contrasting of BioDelivery Sciences International Inc. (BDSI) and PolarityTE Inc. (NASDAQ:PTE) | New Business Observer

 |0.00

-BioDelivery Sciences International Inc. has a 68.56% upside potential and an average target price of $7.4.
+The upside potential is 53.85% for BioDelivery Sciences International Inc. with consensus target price of $7.4.

-The shares of both BioDelivery Sciences International Inc. and PolarityTE Inc. are owned by institutional investors at 60.9% and 45.6% respectively.
-Insiders owned roughly 3.3% of BioDelivery Sciences International Inc.’s shares.
-Competitively, 33% are PolarityTE Inc.’s share owned by insiders.
+Roughly 60.9% of BioDelivery Sciences International Inc. shares are held by institutional investors while 45.6% of PolarityTE Inc. are owned by institutional investors.
+About 3.3% of BioDelivery Sciences International Inc.’s share are held by insiders.
+Competitively, insiders own roughly 33% of PolarityTE Inc.’s shares.

 Performance